UMaineOnline Merit Scholarship for First Year Students

 - Student must meet Satisfactory Academic Progress (see Office of Student Financial Aid for more information).

-- Student must maintain at least part-time enrollment (no less than 6 graded credit hours per semester) at their current tuition status leading to an undergraduate degree at UMaine.
+- Student must maintain at least part-time enrollment (no fewer than 6 graded credit hours per semester) at their current tuition status leading to an undergraduate degree at UMaine.

 - Students are required to meet a minimum cumulative GPA each academic year in order to maintain eligibility for admissions-based scholarships.
 Students will be sent a formal letter with the required GPA that they must meet.